Paradigm4/scripts/README.md

 Examples follow:

-* Back up all data to one directory named 'backupdir' on the SciDB coordinator instance using the SciDB 'opaque' storage format:
+* Back up all data into one directory named 'backupdir' on the SciDB coordinator instance using the SciDB 'opaque' storage format:

     ```